 Progress toward a degree is measured both quantitatively and qualitatively-by the number of grade point hours and by the grade point.
 Grade point average (GPA) is calculated by dividing the number of grade points by the grade point hours.

-End-of-Term Standings
+Master's Students End-of-Term Standings

 The following are descriptions of end-of-term-standings: